burnished-edge/plumbing-calculator/README.md

 # LAPC Calculator

 Welcome to the **LAPC Calculator**, a tool designed to streamline plumbing fixture calculations based on the Los Angeles Plumbing Code (LAPC) and California Plumbing Code (CPC).
-This application allows users to manage multiple occupied spaces and generate precise, code-compliant fixture requirements using the Fractional Method.
+This application allows users to manage multiple occupied spaces and generate code-compliant fixture requirements using the Fractional Method.
+Please note the tool is meant for use only with projects that fall under Table 4-1 from LAPC.
+Table 4-2 is not currently supported.

 ## Table of Contents
 * [Features](#features)